JohnTelford/rstblog/source/av.rst

 Testing AVs
 ...........

-Maybe AV sensor and control systems could be tested   in a test harness.
+AV sensor and control systems could be tested   in test harnesses.
 Computers model  sensor data and  cameras watch  virtual reality of changing conditions and hazards.

-Sensor and control systems are measured how fast they respond to other drivers, people, animals, road conditions, weather conditions, and other  hazards.
+Sensor and control systems are measured how fast they respond to changing conditions and hazards.
 The  accuracy and quality of the systems judgments are determined.

-The hazards list will grow as hacking increases and more accidents are reported.
+The hazards list will grow as hacking increases and more accidents are analysed.
 The state of the sensor and control systems data is logged and abnormal events analysed.

 How Not to Test
 ---------------